lucidrains/slot-attention/README.md

 Implementation of <a href="https://arxiv.org/abs/2006.15055">Slot Attention</a> from the paper 'Object-Centric Learning with Slot Attention' in Pytorch.
 Here is a <a href="https://www.youtube.com/watch?v=DYBmD88vpiA">video</a> that describes what this network can do.

+Update: The official repository has been released <a href="https://github.com/google-research/google-research/tree/master/slot_attention">here</a>

 ## Install

 ```bash